tanzil7890/Outhad_Gaugelab/README.md

 ## Installation

-Get started with Gaugelab by installing our SDK using pip:
+Get started with Outhad Gaugelab by installing our SDK using pip:

 ```bash
 pip install gaugelab